-A: The first and foremost is the Strike Committee itself.
+A: First there is the Strike Committee itself.
 This committee serves as your overall coordinating center and works directly and closely with the business representative and the Grand Lodge Representative/Aerospace Coordinator (GLR) to provide leadership and direction to the other committees and to the members on the picket line.
 Other committees that have responsibility for particular areas are: